wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/iOS-Tutorial.md

 {% endcodetab %}
 {% endcodetabs %}

-You can hook the `signWithBiometry` method to the button for the biometric authentication and the `signWithPinCode` method to the PIN keyboard (for example, to be triggered when a sufficiently long PIN code is entered by the user).
+You can hook the `signWithBiometry` method to the button for the biometric authentication and the `signWith(password:)` method to the PIN keyboard (for example, to be triggered when a sufficiently long PIN code is entered by the user).

 Note that the method in our example returns an `URLSessionDataTask` instance (of course, this could be any networking abstraction you use in your project), or a `nil` value in case there is an invalid state.
 In case the `URLSessionDataTask` is launched, you should wait for it to complete (showing the progress indicator to the user) and check the response HTTP status: